Below is taken from a lesson as part of our six-steps to get into nuclear.

 referrals also come from a better pool of applicants — the most employable people often already have a job or lots of offers, so they rarely respond to job listings.

 For these reasons, many recruiters consider referrals to be the best method of finding candidates.
-But job seekers usually get things backwards — they start with the methods that recruiters least like.
+However, job seekers usually get things backward — they start with the methods that recruiters least like.

 Source: “What Color is Your Parachute?”2015 edition

-Moreover, applicants find around 50% of jobs through connections, and many are never advertised.
-So, in short if you don’t pursue referrals, you are gong to miss out on many opportunities.
+Successful applicants find around 50% of jobs through connections, and many are never advertised.
+So, in short, if you don’t pursue referrals, you are going to miss out on many opportunities.

 So, how do you put yourself in a position to get referrals?